khushiyadav2022/Airbnb/README.md

 - The most popular property type is "Home away from home," followed by "Hillside Hotel."

 - Among hosts, the most popular name is Michael, followed by David.

+# Message to stackholder:

+- Manhattan is the most popular neighborhood on Airbnb, followed by Brooklyn.
+Bedford-Stuyvesant has the highest number of listings, while Williamsburg is the second highest.
+- Prices of listings have a strong positive correlation with service fees, indicating higher-priced listings tend to have higher associated fees.
+- Listings with more reviews tend to receive a higher average number of reviews per month, indicating popular listings attract ongoing attention from guests.
+- The highest average prices were observed between 2012 and 2014, followed by a significant decrease after 2014.
+- The most prevalent property type in Manhattan is the entire room/apartment, while private rooms are more common in Brooklyn.